Whittakers have been making chocolate in New Zealand since 1896.

 |J.H.
 Whittaker & Sons, Ltd|

-In 2020 Green America, Mighty Earth and Be Slavery Free released their Chocolate Guide, which breaks down company commitments and policies in regards to deforestation and child labour.
+In 2021 Green America, Mighty Earth and Be Slavery Free released their Easter Chocolate Shopping Guide, which breaks down company commitments and policies in regards to deforestation, farmer poverty and child labour.
 It does not assess effectiveness or implementation.
-This company received the Good Egg Award for "leadership in policies and practices to end child labour, moving towards a living income for farmers and caring for the environment"
+This company received the Good Egg Award for "leadership in policies and practices to end child labour, moving towards a living income for farmers and caring for the environment".

 Some, but not necessarily all, of this company's chocolate products are palm oil free.
 For more details, follow the link to see Borneo Orangutan Survival Australia's list of products which manufacturers have told them are palm oil free or contain segregated certified sustainable palm oil.